cameronmclean/hyperPatterns/hyperPatterns.md

 packaged prais tool as .xpi file `jmp xpi` and created link to download it from the labpatterns main page.
 Need to fix jumbotron errors and add in more useful SPARQL default query...
 Also added in CC license info.

+#####20150610
+crated 4-store "dump" on hte digi ocean server by `cp -R /var/lib/4store .` where . = ~/4sDump - if disaster strikes, just copy it back....